clojurebridge-minneapolis/installfest/docs/concurrency.md

 ```

 The shock, the horror, the failure.
 The simple explanation for failures like
-this is that Java's simple data structures, like LinkedList and HashMap,
+this is that Java's basic data structures, like LinkedList and HashMap,
 aren't "thread safe", they can't be modified by two threads at the same time.

 ### Re-implementing the algorithm
-Java, and many other languages, provide concurrent, thread-safe versions
+Java, and many other languages, provides concurrent, thread-safe versions
 of common collections types.
 So let's whip up an alternate implementation of
 `new-mutable-conversation-db`.
 This version will be called
 `new-mutable-concurrent-conversation-db` and will use alternate, thread-safe